viggyfresh/video-counter/README.md

 ## Usage

 First, edit counter.py to have the URLs you care about.
-Then:
+Then, from a Terminal window:

 ```bash
 [sudo] pip install virtualenv